cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

-\textbf{Summary.} The \texttt{Optimizer} applies complex optimizations in discrete passes (like query optimizers), allowing \systemname to search the optimization space in an efficient and extensible manner.
-Within each pass, the \texttt{Optimizer} exhaustively enumerates all plans and finds the optimal plan according to the cost model.
-The cost model applies some heuristics to support general UDFs; for example the reordered cost assumes that processing latency and sample size scale linearly.
-Users may customize the cost model for each \texttt{Pipe} if needed (e.g., to use quadratic scaling).
-We applied logical passes (e.g., reordering) prior to physical optimizations (e.g., offloading).
-However, later passes are able to review decisions made by prior passes to avoid sub-optimal paths, as we showed with caching.
+\textbf{Summary.} The \texttt{Optimizer} applies complex optimizations by enumerating and pruning plans in discrete passes (like query optimizers), allowing \systemname to search the optimization space in an efficient and extensible manner.
+Each cost-based optimization pass leverages an informed cost model, based on well-founded principles (e.g., Amdahl's Law), that estimates the cost of each \texttt{Pipe} using profiled statistics.
+Some models apply heuristics to support black-box UDFs; for example, reordering assumes that operator costs scale linearly with input size.
+However, users may easily customize the model in a modular manner for each \texttt{Pipe} if needed, for example by modifying Equation~\ref{eq:cost_reordering} to scale quadratically w.r.t. input size.